rubicon/home-assistant.io/source/_integrations/overseerr.markdown

 {% details "Failed to register Overseerr webhook" %}

-Make sure you Overseerr instance is able to reach your Overseerr instance.
+Make sure your Overseerr instance is able to reach your Home Assistant instance.
 {% enddetails %}